128technology/docs/docs/cli_reference.md

 ## `migrate`

-Migrate a SSR router to a new conductor.
+Migrate an SSR router to a new conductor.
 For more details on the SSR rotuer migration read the [How to: Conductor Migration](howto_conductor_migration.md).

 #### Usage